EmmiPigen/DS_project2/README.md

 pytest -v .\systemTest<NODE_TYPE>.py
 ```

 Where `<NODE_TYPE>` is either "LAMPORT" or "VECTOR", depending on which implementation you want to test, The tests runs and the log for the test can be seen in the files `simulationLog_LAMPORT.txt` and `simulationLog_VECTOR.txt` respectively.
+These files resets each time the simulation manager is started, so both tests and manual runs will be logged there, but cleared when the simulation manager is restarted.

-The test have been run fully and the results are in the files `simulationLog_LAMPORTSystemTest.txt` and `simulationLog_VECTORSystemTest.txt` respectively.
-But you can run the tests again if you want to verify the implementation or make changes to the code.
+A full test have been run with the  results located in the files `simulationLog_LAMPORTSystemTest.txt` and `simulationLog_VECTORSystemTest.txt` respectively.
+But you can run the tests again if you want to verify the implementation yourself.

 ## Note
 The implementation is a simulation and does not handle all edge cases or failures that may occur in a real distributed system.
 It is intended for educational purposes to demonstrate the concepts of Lamport timestamps and vector clocks in distributed systems.